Connecticut Vandalism Rates and Vandalism Maps

 Crime Grade's vandalism map shows the safest places in Connecticut in green.
 The most dangerous areas in Connecticut are in red, with moderately safe areas in yellow.
 Crime rates on the map are weighted by the type and severity of the crime.

-Is Connecticut Safe?
+Is Connecticut Safe from Vandalism?

 The B- grade means the rate of vandalism is slightly lower than the average US state.
 Connecticut is in the 57th percentile for safety, meaning 43% of states are safer and 57% of states are more dangerous.
 This analysis applies to Connecticut's proper boundaries only.
 See the table on nearby places below for nearby states.